pyinstaller/pyinstaller/doc/feature-notes.rst

 no modification required in your code.

-If |PyInstaller| does not detect a library, you can add it to your bundle by passing the respective information to ``--add-binary`` option or :ref:`listing it in the .spec-file <adding binary files>`.
+If |PyInstaller| does not detect a library, you can add it to your bundle by passing the respective information to :option:`--add-binary` option or :ref:`listing it in the .spec-file <adding binary files>`.
 If your frozen application will be able to pick up the library at run-time can not be guaranteed as it depends on the detailed implementation.